Nikon D610 versus Sony A6000

 Of the two cameras under consideration, the Nikon D610 features a full frame sensor and the Sony A6000 an APS-C sensor.
 The sensor area in the A6000 is 57 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For most cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under review, the D610 provides substantially higher image quality than the A6000, with an overall score that is 12 points higher.
 This advantage is based on 1 bits higher color depth, 1.3 EV in additional dynamic range, and 1.1 stops in additional low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.